 His record who can equal?
 Aaron Rodgers, the cerebral.

 The Wisconsin Sijo Competition is open to Wisconsinites of all ages, offers monetary prizes of up to $400 to winning entries, and includes inducements for schools and libraries to promote participation in the competition.
-For details on how to enter as well as on how to write sijo, please visit the Wisconsin Sijo Competition page.
+For details on how to enter please visit the Wisconsin Sijo Competition page.
+For information on how to write sijo, please see “A Basic Guide to Writing Sijo.”
 The deadline for entry is 18 January 2021.